Updated November 10, 2023

 |Liquidity indicates the measure of the ability of the firm to meet its immediate current financial obligations.

-|Lack of solvency in the business may result for its liquidation, as it directly affects the firm’s day to day operations and thus the profitability.|
+|Lack of solvency in the business may result in its liquidation, as it directly affects the firm’s day-to-day operations and, thus, profitability.

-|Ratios||Current ratio, cash ratio, quick ratio/acid test ratio.||Debt-to-equity ratio, interest coverage ratio, debt-to-asset ratio.|
+|The current ratio, cash ratio, quick ratio/acid test ratio.

 |When a firm is not able to convert its assets quickly to cash.

-|Ratio interpretation||The higher the better for a firm to meet its all current liabilities.||Higher Interest coverage ratio and lower debt-to-equity ratio, assures the probability that the firm will not default on its long-term debt obligations.
+|A higher Interest coverage ratio and lower debt-to-equity ratio assure the probability that the firm will not default on its long-term debt obligations.